Quick Answer

 About This Site

 A dismissed bankruptcy case is one that ends without a discharge.
-Dismissal can happen for many reasons: failure to make plan payments, failure to file required documents, failure to attend the 341 meeting, or voluntary dismissal by the debtor.
-When a case is dismissed, the automatic stay ends, and creditors can resume collection activity.
+Dismissal can happen for many reasons: failure to make plan payments, failure to file required documents, failure to attend the what to expect at the 341 meeting, or voluntary dismissal by the debtor.
+When a case is dismissed, the automatic stay protection in bankruptcy ends, and creditors can resume collection activity.

 This site will explain what happens after dismissal, what your options are, and how dismissal affects future filings.
 We will cover the 180-day refiling bar under Section 109(g), the reduced automatic stay provisions for repeat filers under Section 362(c)(3) and (c)(4), and strategies for debtors who need to refile after a dismissal.